gr2m/initials/README.md

 Fine Print
 ----------

-initials have been authored by [Gregor Martynus](https://github.com/gr2m), proud member of the [Hoodie Community](http://hood.ie/).
+initials has been authored by [Gregor Martynus](https://github.com/gr2m), proud member of the [Hoodie Community](http://hood.ie/).

 License: MIT